scalawithcats/scala-with-cats/src/pages/monads/custom-instances.md

 If we can make `tailRecM` tail-recursive,
-Cats is able to guarantee stack safety in complex operations involving recursive `flatMap` operations such as folding over large lists (see Section [@sec:foldable]).
+Cats is able to guarantee stack safety in recursive situations such as folding over large lists (see Section [@sec:foldable]).
 If we can't make `tailRecM` tail-recursive,
 Cats cannot make these guarantees and extreme use cases may result in `StackOverflowErrors`.